guilleng/c-programming-a-modern-approach-solutions/chapter6/exercises/01/README.md

 	loop body;
 ```

-For this piece of code the semantics for evaluation are:
+For the given piece of code the semantics for evaluation are:

 The first statement assigns the value `1` to `i`.